jameskaupert/homelab/README.md

-# devpod-template
+# homelab

-Opinionated devpod setup leveraging mise for runtime management.
-Assumes use of CLI IDE like Neovim, but can use others with devpod config changes like `--ide vscode`.

-# Setup
+## DevPods Devcontainer Setup
+I manage updates from within a devcontainer based on [devpod.sh](https://devpod.sh).
+Example setup below assumes you want to use something like Neovim from the CLI.

 1. Install [DevPod CLI](https://devpod.sh/docs/getting-started/install)
 2. Set up devpod provider of your choice
 ```bash
 devpod provider add docker
 ```
-3. Create a new repo based on this template repo
-4. Clone the repo locally
+3. Clone the repo locally
-5. From the repo root, run
+4. From the repo root, run
 ```bash
 devpod up . --dotfiles your-repo-here --ide none
 ```